CarG104/challenge/README.md

 # challenge
-This is a challenge for Alura One
+This is a challenge for Alura ONE